neticdk/go-common/pkg/cli/TUTORIAL.md

 rootCmd := newRootCmd(ac)
 ```

-The pass it from `newRootCmd` via `myapp.Context` to the functions used to
+Then pass it from `newRootCmd` via `myapp.Context` to the functions used to
 create commands:

 ```go